 Local bus services

-Though by no means exclusively for tourists, the official metered state taxis that charge in CUC are usually referred to as tourist taxis (or turistaxis), and are often modern Japanese and European cars as opposed to old American or Russian ones.
+Though by no means exclusively for tourists, the official metered state taxis that charge in CUC are usually referred to as tourist taxis (or turistaxis).
+These are often modern Japanese and European cars as opposed to old American or Russian ones.
 Though most state taxis have a meter, many taxi drivers do not use them, not always for legitimate reasons.

 Bicitaxis and cocotaxis

-Most car rental firms in Cuba are state run, making the competition between them somewhat artificial: the two principal firms, Cubacar and Havanautos, now operate more or less as the same company from the same offices.
-Internationally recognized companies like Avis and Hertz do not exist in Cuba, but there are now one or two much smaller, privately run operations nudging into the market.
-The most significant of these is CarRental Cuba, whose vehicles come with or without chauffeurs; prices start at $55CUC a day.
-Prices from state-run companies start at $45–55CUC per day in high season (Dec 1–15, Jan–Apr, July & Aug).
+All car rental firms in Cuba are state run, making the competition between them somewhat artificial: the two principal firms, Cubacar and Havanautos, now operate more or less as the same company from the same offices.
+Internationally recognized companies like Avis and Hertz do not exist in Cuba.
+However, there are plenty of privately run online agencies, like CarRentalCuba.
+They act as middlemen between the state firms and customers.

 All agencies require you to have held a driving licence from your home country (or an international driving licence) for at least a year and that you be 21 or older.
 You will usually be required to provide a deposit of between $200CUC and $250CUC.

 Driving is a hazardous and patience-testing way of getting around Cuba.
 Road markings and street lighting are rare and usually nonexistent on side roads, neighbourhood streets and even motorways.
 Also, the majority of roads, including the Autopista Nacional, have no cat’s eyes.
 Potholes are common, particularly on small country roads and city backstreets.
 Take extreme care on mountain roads, many of which have killer bends and few crash barriers.